 BLaST Undergraduate Research Experience

-Current and prospective undergraduate students from Ilisagvik College, and all campuses of UAS and UAF, from all racial, ethnic, and socioeconomic backgrounds, are invited to apply.
+Current and prospective undergraduate students from Fort Lewis College, Salish Kootenai College, Dine College, Alaska Pacific University, Iḷisaġvik College, all UAS and UAF campuses, from all racial, ethnic, and socioeconomic backgrounds, are invited to apply.
 To be eligible for a BLaST Undergraduate Research Experience, students must:

 - have an interest in biomedical or One Health research;

 - have a faculty mentor at their campus;

 - have a cumulative GPA of 2.0 or higher;

 - and be enrolled at Fort Lewis College, Salish Kootenai College, Dine College, Alaska Pacific University, Iḷisaġvik College, UAS or UAF.